icing/blog/curl-all-ends-well.md

 Why does TLS end connections this way?
 To prevent anyone from disrupting your communication without you noticing.
 This is highly relevant for **FTPS** transfers, for example.
 When you upload a file to an FTPS server like `vsftpd`, it *requires* the close notify.
 Without it, the upload is rejected.
 Also in HTTP/1.0 this can be useful.
 Modern `https:` versions have other means to assure a transfer is complete, however.

 So, when curl *aborts* a transfer, it MUST NOT do a TLS shutdown.
 Or the other side may think it was completed successfully.

+#### Shutting down QUIC

+When a QUIC socket, which is UDP, is closed, there is nothing being sent to the other side and everything the server sends goes into the void.
+This is not nice for servers, since they want to handle many connections and getting rid of closed ones frees space and cpu.
+On the other hand, they *need* to be able to cope, because clients may also crash or simply disappear from the network.

+There is a graceful shutdown defined in the QUIC RFC which exchanges mutual close packets and acknowledgements (like a TCP **FIN**).
+This is supported in the OpenSSL QUIC stack and curl uses it from 8.9.0 on.

+Both `ngtcp2` and `quiche` only implement a best-effort shutdown (so far).
+This means they throw a last `CONNECTION_CLOSE` packet out and do not wait for any acknowledgement (more a TCP **RST**). curl used that in `ngtcp2` and `quiche` already before and in 8.9 it handles blocked sends of this packet in addition.

+Note that QUIC uses a 60+ bit connection identifier and has no inherent reliance on unique address+port quadruples.
+Meaning ports are way better reusable in QUIC than in TCP.

 #### Other Protocols